somedevswithtime/FlexiCRM/README.md

 # FlexiCRM – Modular CRM

-🌟 **Motivation**: A modular applications with Next.js and modern web technologies.
+**Motivation**: A modular applications with Next.js and modern web technologies.
 Solution for different user workflows.

-🔍 **What it is**: A customizable CRM that adapts to user needs (Client Manager modes, Freelance work tracker, etc) with dynamic dashboards, task management, and data visualization—all in a single cohesive interface.
+**What it is**: A customizable CRM that adapts to user needs (Client Manager modes, Freelance work tracker, etc) with dynamic dashboards, task management, and data visualization—all in a single cohesive interface.

-💻 **Tech**:
+**Tech**:

-**Frontend**
 Next.js · React · TypeScript · Tailwind CSS

-## 🚀 Quick Start
+## Quick Start

 1. Clone the repo: